Discrete-Mathematics/Discrete-Mathematics/README.md

 I'm Discrete-Mathematics, an undergraduate in China University of Mining & Technology, Beijing who major in artificial intelligence.

 - ✏️ Artificial Intelligence
-- ⚡ TouHou and Anime(especially Mygo&AveMujica) Fan, Internationalist
+- ⚡ TouHou and Anime(especially Mygo&AveMujica) Fan, Hearth of Iron 4 player, Internationalist
 - 💬 Ask me about anything

 ## Contact me at